Consensys/doc.goquorum/docs/HowTo/Configure/Bootnodes.md

 ### Adding and removing bootnodes

 Adding new bootnodes is a similar process to creating bootnodes.
-After creating the bootnodes and adding them to the network,update the [`--bootnodes`](../../Reference/CLI/CLI-Syntax.md#bootnodes) command line option for each node to include the new bootnodes.
+After creating the bootnodes and adding them to the network, update the `--bootnodes` command line option for each node to include the new bootnodes.

 When adding bootnodes, you don't need to restart running nodes.
-By updating the [`--bootnodes`](../../Reference/CLI/CLI-Syntax.md#bootnodes) option, the next time you restart the nodes, the nodes connect to the new bootnodes.
+By updating the `--bootnodes` option, the next time you restart the nodes, the nodes connect to the new bootnodes.